OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 .. important:: This guide assumes that you have deployed the OpenNebula front-end following the :ref:`Deployment Basics guide <deployment_basics>`.
 Here we'll be creating a metal Edge Cluster with KVM hypervisor, suitable for deploying both Virtual Machines and K8s clusters in the following :ref:`Usage Basics section <usage_basics>`.

-.. important:: If you're using OpenNebula 6.6.0 CE, before adding hosts to your environment, please create a oneprovision-repo.patch file with this `patch <https://gist.github.com/tinova/73aa9ae5a7b35000563fa5801c7465c5>`__ in your Frontend machine and then execute the below commands:

-   .. prompt:: bash # auto

-        # cd /usr/share/one/
-        # patch -Np1 < ~/oneprovision-repo.patch

 An Edge Cluster is a group of resources in OpenNebula and the corresponding resources in AWS, that are suitable to be run in edge locations with a minimal footprint.
 OpenNebula provides a specification of the cluster ready to be created.

 The following resources are created in OpenNebula when a new Edge Cluster is deployed: